Trevali Mining's Santander Zinc Mine commenced commercial production in early 2014.

 The three Magistral deposits (North, Central and South), form the basis of the current NI43-101 mineral resource estimates of 6,264,000 indicated tonnes grading 3.62% Zn, 1.30% Pb and 43 g/t Ag (for a contained metal inventory of 500 million lbs. zinc, 180 million lbs. lead and 8.7 million oz. silver) and an additional inferred resource of 13,845,000 tonnes at 4.62% Zn, 0.40% Pb and 21 g/t Ag (for a contained metal inventory of 1.4 billion lbs. zinc, 121 million lbs. lead and 9.3 million oz. silver).
 The resource estimate is based on 190 drill holes (42,000.8 metres), 109 sawn channel samples (1,819.56 metres) and 10,585 geochemical assays, in addition to 318 historic drill holes (18,507.29 metres), 947 historic channel samples (5,245.55 metres) and 7,812 historic assays for the Santander Pipe deposit.
 The resource estimate was conducted by and under the supervision of Greg Greenough, PGeo, an independent qualified person and senior resource geologist at Golder Associates Ltd. of Mississauga, Canada, and utilized a 3-per-cent Zn-equivalent cut-off grade -- which is the nominal base case estimated grade of material that can be mined and processed considering all applicable costs.
 The mineral resources identified in the associated tables are based on ordinary-kriged (OK) capped values.
 (Please review Disclaimer

-Mining and mineral processing operations at Trevali's 100%-controlled Santander Mine are being undertaken with development partner Glencore Xstrata plc that has provided the 2,000-tonne-per-day mill/concentrate plant and will also serve as mill operator and contract mining for Trevali.
-Glencore has entered into a life-of-mine concentrate offtake agreement for 100% of Santander project production (at 2,000tpd) at International Benchmark terms.
+Mining and mineral processing operations at Trevali's 100%-controlled Santander Mine are undertaken with development partner Glencore Xstrata plc that has provided the 2,000-tonne-per-day mill/concentrate plant and also serve as contract mill operator and contract miner, and report to senior Trevali personnel.
+Glencore has entered into a life-of-mine concentrate offtake agreement with Trevali for 100% of Santander project production (at 2,000tpd) at International Benchmark (market price) terms.